tduncan/tduncan.github.io/_posts/2020-05-11-game-of-life-intro.md

 the cells die and will continue to stay dead under this example.

 Most examples will end this way.
 Over the years a number of configurations have been identified as either stable or self-replicating.
-Takes the "book", for example.
+Takes the "book", for example, which is a stable square of 4 alive neighbors.
 As long as the surrounding cells remain dead the "book" will continue on unchanged.

 ```
 1st Gen                  2nd Gen                  3rd Gen